The study of the mechanical properties of the human body that affect its movements.

 A biomechanical exam is an indispensable tool in the following cases:

-- Plantar misalignment (flat, high or abnormal arches)
+- Plantar misalignment (flat foot, high arches or abnormal arches)

-- Pain in the feet, ankles, legs, knees, hips or back
+- Pain in the back, ankles, legs, knees, hips or feet

 - Excessive accumulation of calluses and hard skin under the feet